 P.P.S.
 If you will have an Elf arriving after Thanksgiving, make sure to check out my Lazy Mom’s Guide to Elf on the Shelf!

-Looking for more Free Christmas Printables?
+Looking for more Free Christmas Activities?
 There are more HERE.